 These are a few drawbacks connected to creating a man cave office and are things you should consider before you start on a conversion.

-Cost of building a man cave office
+What’s the average cost of building a man cave office?

 Well the answer to that questions depends on a few different variables and requires you answer a few questions.